-October 17, 2022 at 4:00 PM

-In person: Council Chamber, 605 E. Main Street
+November 7, 2022 at 4:00 PM In person: Council Chamber, 605 E. Main Street Virtual/electronic: Zoom

-Virtual/electronic: Zoom

-The Charlottesville City Council met on Monday, October 3, 2022.
+The Charlottesville City Council met on Monday, November 7, 2022.
 The meeting was held in hybrid format with Council members and limited public seating in Council Chamber to mitigate health risks related to coronavirus, and electronic participation on the Zoom webinar platform.
-Mayor Lloyd Snook called the meeting to order and Clerk of Council Kyna Thomas called the roll, noting the following councilors physically present: Michael Payne, Brian Pinkston, Mayor Lloyd Snook and Vice Mayor Juandiego Wade.
-Councilor Magill contacted City Council and the Clerk requesting to participate from her home in Charlottesville virtually due to a medical condition that prevents her from attending in person.
+Mayor Lloyd Snook called the meeting to order and Clerk of Council Kyna Thomas called the roll, noting the following councilors present: Michael Payne, Brian Pinkston, Mayor Lloyd Snook and Vice Mayor Juandiego Wade.
+Councilor Sena Magill notified City Council and the Clerk that she would need to participate electronically because of a medical situation that prevented her from attending in person.

-On motion by Pinkston, seconded by Wade, Council by the following vote approved electronic participation by Magill: 4-0 (Ayes: Payne, Pinkston, Snook, Wade; Noes: none), and she was marked present.
+On motion by Pinkston, seconded by Wade, Council voted 4-0 (Ayes: Payne, Pinkston, Snook, Wade; Noes: none) to approve electronic participation by Councilor Magill.
+She participated from her home in Charlottesville.